 - (2) The court shall not modify a prior grandparent, great-grandparent, or sibling visitation order unless it finds by clear and convincing evidence, upon the basis of facts that have arisen since the prior visitation order or that were unknown to the court at the time of entry of the prior visitation, that a change has occurred in the circumstances of the child or his or her custodian, and that the modification is necessary to protect the mental, physical, or emotional health of the child.
-The court shall state in its decision specific findings of fact in support of its modification or termination of the grandparent, great-grandparent, or sibling visitation. - (3) Attorney fees and costs shall be assessed against a party seeking modification of the visitation order if the court finds that the modification action is vexatious and constitutes harassment. - (4) Notice under this subsection (a-7) shall be given as provided in subsections (c) and (d) of Section 601. - (b) (1) (Blank.) - (1.5) The Court may grant reasonable visitation privileges to a stepparent upon petition to the court by the stepparent, with notice to the parties required to be notified under Section 601 of this Act, if the court determines that it is in the best interests and welfare of the child, and may issue any necessary orders to enforce those visitation privileges.
-A petition for visitation privileges may be filed under this paragraph (1.5) whether or not a petition pursuant to this Act has been previously filed or is currently pending if the following circumstances are met: - (A) the child is at least 12 years old; - (B) the child resided continuously with the parent and stepparent for at least 5 years; - (C) the parent is deceased or is disabled and is unable to care for the child; - 34 (D) the child wishes to have reasonable visitation with 35 the stepparent; and - (E) the stepparent was providing for the care, control, and welfare to the child prior to the initiation of the petition for visitation.
+The court shall state in its decision specific findings of fact in support of its modification or termination of the grandparent, great-grandparent, or sibling visitation. - (3) Attorney fees and costs shall be assessed against a party seeking modification of the visitation order if the court finds that the modification action is vexatious and constitutes harassment. - (4) Notice under this subsection (a-7) shall be given as provided in subsections (c) and (d) of Section 601. - (b) (1) (Blank.)
+The court may grant reasonable visitation privileges to a grandparent, great-grandparent, or sibling of any minor child upon petition to the court by the grandparents or great-grandparents or on behalf of the sibling, with notice to the parties required to be notified under Section 601 of is Act, if the court determines that it is in the interests and welfare of the child, and may issue any necessary

+1 orders to enforce such visitation privileges.
+Except as 2 provided in paragraph (2) of this subsection (b), a petition 3 for visitation privileges may be filed under this paragraph (1) 4 whether or not a petition pursuant to this Act has been 5 previously filed or is currently pending if one or more of the 6 following circumstances exist: 7 (A) the parents are not currently cohabiting on a 8 permanent or an indefinite basis; 9 (B) one of the parents has been absent from the marital 10 abode for more than one month without the spouse knowing 11 his or her whereabouts; 12 (C) one of the parents is deceased; 13 (D) one of the parents joins in the petition with the 14 grandparents, great grandparents, or sibling; or 15 (E) a sibling is in State custody.
+16 (1.5) The Court may grant reasonable visitation privileges 17 to a stepparent upon petition to the court by the stepparent, 18 with notice to the parties required to be notified under 19 Section 601 of this Act, if the court determines that it is in 20 the best interests and welfare of the child, and may issue any 21 necessary orders to enforce those visitation privileges.
+A 22 petition for visitation privileges may be filed under this 23 paragraph (1.5) whether or not a petition pursuant to this Act 24 has been previously filed or is currently pending if the 25 following circumstances are met: 26 (A) the child is at least 12 years old; 27 (B) the child resided continuously with the parent and 28 stepparent for at least 5 years; 29 (C) the parent is deceased or is disabled and is unable 30 to care for the child; 31 (D) the child wishes to have reasonable visitation with 32 the stepparent; and 33 (E) the stepparent was providing for the care, control, 34 and welfare to the child prior to the initiation of the